You can use the following features to help create true-to-life materials in VStitcher:

 You can use 3D trim objects to enhance the appearance of a garment and provide a true-to-life simulation.
 3D trim objects can be OBJ or FBX files.
 You can edit 3D trim.

-For more information, refer to Importing 3D Objects - Overview.
+For more information, refer to Importing 3D Objects.

 If 3D trim is not readily available, 2D artwork objects can be made to look 3D in VStitcher.
 Such objects, known as 2.5D trim, use a combination of artwork and applied physics to create the appearance of a 3D trim.